DeepankarBigData/Insurance-Charges-Prediction/README.md

 ![Alt Text](templates/insurance.jpeg)
 ![Alt Text](templates/medical.jpeg)
 ![Alt Text](templates/doc.gif)
-- Link for web application:
+- Link for web application: https://www.youtube.com/watch?v=NWE8437cxeM

 ## Overview <a name="overview"></a>
 - Overview of the web application.

 ## Project Goal <a name="project-goal"></a>
-This complete project is made as a part of PG Diploma in Big Data Analytics as a final Project at C-DAC HYDERABAD.
+This complete project is made as a part of E-core Data analytics.

 ## Technical Aspects <a name="technical-aspects"></a>
 The whole project has been divided into three parts.
 These are listed as follows :